Sialkot Punjab, Pakistan Travel Guide

 Urdu is the official language, with Punjabi widely spoken in Sialkot.

-For reliable mobile internet on the go, consider a portable Wi-Fi device from Solis Wi-Fi.
+For reliable mobile internet on the go, you might want A portable wi-fi hotspot-Fi device from Solis Wi-Fi.

-Understand typical operating hours to effectively plan your daily activities.
+Understand typical operating hours to effectively arrange your daily activities.

 Shops and markets generally open from 10 AM to 10 PM.
 Smaller shops might adjust these hours.